debolk/bolknoms/README.md

 # Bolknoms

+## Project is obsolete
+This project is obsolete and has been superseded by bolknoms2, available at [debolk/bolknoms2](http://www.github.com/debolk/bolknoms2).
+Development on this project has been halted and new issues will not be taken into consideration.
+Please report any issues against the new repository.

 The very best application in the world for feeding your members in an organized and predictable way.

 ## Requirements